Santosh-Bohara/santox-demo/README.md

 # santox-demo
-This is first Git Repository
+This is first Git Repository.
+Author - Santosh Bohara